Shashwat970/Data-Analytics-project/README.md

 <h3>Data Modelling</h3>
 <h4>
   Data modeling is a process that involves analyzing and representing data and its relationships using symbols, diagrams, and text.
 The goal is to create a conceptual model of how data is captured, stored, and used in a business.
 This process can help businesses understand their data requirements and improve software development, analytics, and business intelligence.
-I processed the dataset earlier data preprocessing and then I did some feature enginnering to make it easier for me to select featured columns for training data which is necessary for machine learning model.
+I processed the dataset earlier data preprocessing and then I did feature enginnering to make it easier for me to select featured columns for training data which is necessary for machine learning model.
 </h4>

+<h3>Machine Learning</h3>
+<h4> Machine learning is a field of study that gives computers the ability to learn without being explicitly programmed.
+It focuses on the development of algorithms that can analyze and learn from data to make predictions and decisions.
+It is also a part of data analytics but it depends on you/Company  whether they(or you) wants it or not.</h4>